bitcoinNottingham/Bitcoin-Meetup-Template/readme.md

 Date, time and venue plus any special features

 # Continuing the Discussions
-Stay connected and join the Meetup Telegram Group by scanning the QR code or find the link on the website at www.yourmeetupsite.url
+Stay connected and join the Meetup Telegram Group by scanning the QR code or find the link to our Telegram channel t.me/Bitcoin_Nottingham on the website https://www.bitcoinnottingham.org